ige-calcul/public-docs/docs/openreprolab.md

 ### What we can provide
 - a cloud computing interface based on local resources and services
-- a presentation, open to all, about Open Science and Reproducible Research, and how to put them into practice at IGE
+- several presentations, open to all but directed at the selected students, about Open Science and Reproducible Research, and the various tools and methods to put them into practice at IGE
 - support throughout the course: weekly Thursday afternoon slot for discussion and debugging
 - preservation of datasets and codes produced during internships.